 It’s no surprise that email is one of the most popular forms of communication.
 I have a couple of email addresses I use to section out the type of content I get.
 Anything that will be related to our wedding now has its own email inbox.
 That way, when our wedding is over, I won’t be bombarded by wedding information I no longer need.

 Set up folders in Google Drive

-I'm a big fan of Google Drive and planners.
+I’m a big fan of Google Drive and planners.
 Sometimes it makes more sense for me to write things down to remember them, and other times it makes more sense to type something out that I can easily access later.
-Since there are so many things that need to be planned and organized for our wedding, I'm choosing to keep everything document-wise on Google Drive.
-Luckily, my wedding email is set up through Google, so I can keep everything under one account.
+Since there are so many things that need to be planned and organized for our wedding, I’m choosing to keep everything document-wise on Google Drive.
+My wedding email is set up through Google, so I can keep everything under one account.
 I found this great template from Reddit for wedding planning spreadsheets that I already saved to Google Drive to use in the future.

 Subscribed to Miss to Mrs. Box